TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 Well, now you know someone that it happened to.
 Me!

-It's not made up.
-It's real.

 ## Lu loo tales

-I've always shared how tricky it is to go to the loo when you look like me.
-But many people didn't believe me...

-... until I started documenting every single unusual loo visit of my life in the [Lu loo tales](/wikiblogarden/health/loo-lu).
+I recently started documenting every single unusual loo visit of my life in the [Lu loo tales](/wikiblogarden/health/loo-lu).

-Since then, some of those people have now told me, "I had no idea!"

-I guess these things just need spelling out for some people!
+I didn't expect it to resonate so much with people.
+Many people have contacted me to thank me for sharing it.

+It's funny, because it's a mundane normality in my life.
+But for others, maybe it's not.
+I wonder if this conversation therapy story will resonate with people too 🤷

 ## Maybe you should start believing people